100mslive/100ms-docs/common/templates-and-roles.md

 ### Room State

-Room state settings control the behaviour of room state shown to the user on the preview screen.
+Room state settings control the strategy of sending room state updates sent to our client SDK consumers.